GSA/data-strategy/_posts/2019-07-02-call-for-federal-data-strategy-working-members.md

 ### **If interested:**

-Submit a resume, statement of interest and letter of recommendation from your supervisor to: [MBX.OMB.LeveragingData@OMB.eop.gov](mailto:MBX.OMB.LeveragingData@OMB.eop.gov) by **July 31, 2019**.
+Submit a resume, statement of interest and letter of recommendation from your supervisor to: [MBX.OMB.LeveragingData@OMB.eop.gov](mailto:MBX.OMB.LeveragingData@OMB.eop.gov) by **August 9, 2019**.

 **Work may include:**